Vanilla-OS/handbook/_posts/2023-01-07-install-steam.md

 - To run Steam, you can use the icon from the applications menu or issue the command `apx run steam`.

-- If the icon doesn't appear in the applications menu, you can add it manually:
+- If the icon doesn't appear in the applications menu, you can add it manually using the following command:

 ```bash
 apx export steam